 It was goooo-od.
 I’ve been wanting to try some version of fried tacos ever since.
 With lots of research, here’s my final product.

 How to fry a soft corn tortilla to look like a taco shell

 Keep in mind, to make homemade fried tacos that resemble the normal shell to fill after they are fried and shaped, follow this method.
 In small frying pan, heat oil until a drop of water sizzles immediately when added to it.
 Fry tortilla lightly on one side.
 Turn and fry lightly on the other side.
 Before tortilla becomes crisp, bend it in half, using tongs and a fork to hold it steady and crisp the folded end.
 Remove from oil and drain on paper towel.
 Repeat remaining tortillas.
 Place one to two tablespoons of cooked meat filling mixture into each taco shell.
 Add shredded lettuce, onions, tomatoes and top with cheese.

 How to make rolled fried tacos with meat inside

 Wanting to creating something more authentic, for fried rolled tacos fried with the meat filling inside: I don’t own a deep fryer, so I needed to come up with a taco that was pan fried.
 After browsing different ideas I decided on a mixture of ground beef and a combination of flour and corn tortillas.

-For the corn tortillas, I spooned a small amount of the seasoned ground beef into the center of corn tortilla and wrapped them, securing the tacos with a toothpick.
+For the corn tortillas, I spooned a small amount of the seasoned ground beef into the center of a warmed corn tortilla and wrapped them, securing the tacos with a toothpick.
 Heating a small amount of canola oil in my pre-heated cast iron skillet, I fried them two at a time, turning each as soon as they were browned on one side.

 They can be finicky to hold together.
 Be patient with that toothpick.